vippsas/management-api/management-api-guide.md

    An easy way to get a list of all the sales units that belong to the specified merchant.
 3. [Get information about a sales unit](https://developer.vippsmobilepay.com/docs/APIs/management-api/management-api-guide/#get-information-about-a-sales-unit):
-   This endpoint is for retrieving details about one sales unit (MSN), such as the name of the sales unit, the organization number is belongs to and the sales unit's configuration.
+   This endpoint is for retrieving details about one sales unit (MSN), such as the name of the sales unit, the business identifier it belongs to and the sales unit's configuration.
 4. [Get the price packages for a partner](https://developer.vippsmobilepay.com/docs/APIs/management-api/management-api-guide/#get-the-price-packages-for-a-partner):
    Lets a partner retrieve its price package details.
    The price packages are needed for pre-filling the product orders.